-Push the " " switch of the wireless remote control transmitter about one second.
+Push and hold the back door open switch on the wireless remote control transmitter for about one second.
 The power back door opens and closes completely.

 When closing or opening the back door, two beeps will be heard and the turn signal lights will flash twice.